Claracinus0Manaricanus/F-S/README.md

 0 means client will send a file.
 1 means client will receive a file.
 Both will lead to client waiting for a filename.
-According to the choice made you will receive or send the entered file. (file names cannot exceed 20 characters) Only one file can be sent or received from/to server.
+According to the choice made you will receive or send the entered file. (file names cannot exceed 20 characters) Received or sent files will be written/read from the directory the program is run.
+Only one file can be sent or received from/to server.
 After the transaction both server and client will close.

 Supported systems: